EGP-04/market-researcher/README.md

-# 📊 Market Researcher – RAG Agent for Mobile Dataset
+# 📊 Market Researcher – RAG Agent for Supply Hole Detection

 A lightweight LLaMA-powered AI agent that answers natural language questions about mobile phone specifications using a CSV dataset, embeddings, and Retrieval-Augmented Generation (RAG).
 This is a prototype model for finding holes in the market for any product.